Gold South African Krugerrand Coins

-While there are a number of gold coins available on the market today, the South African Krugerrand has the legacy of being the first one troy ounce gold bullion coin issued as “Legal Tender” by a government and valued based its gold content intrinsic value, rather than the face value of the coin.
+While there are a number of gold coins available on the market today, the South African Krugerrand holds the distinguished honor of being the first one troy ounce gold bullion coin issued as legal tender by a government and whose intrinsic value is based on gold content rather than the face value of the coin.

-The Krugerrand derives its name from combining the names of Paul Kruger, a well-known Boer leader and local hero who went on to become the last president of the Republic of South Africa, and the "rand" -- the monetary unit of South Africa.
+The Krugerrand derives its name from combining the surname of Paul Kruger, a well-known Boer leader and local hero who went on to become the last president of the Republic of South Africa, and the "rand," a South African monetary unit.

-The South African Krugerrand is a 22-karat coin weighing a total 1.0909 ounces (or 33.930 grams).
-It is comprised of one troy ounce of pure gold and 2.826 grams of a copper alloy which is used to give the coins higher durability and to make them more resistant to scratching, and gives the coins a unique orange-gold hue.
-The gold Krugerrand has a diameter of 32.6mm, a thickness of 2.74mm, and has a fineness of .9167, or 22 karats.
+The South African Krugerrand is a 22-karat gold coin weighing 1.0909 ounces (or 33.930 grams).
+Each coin consists of 2.826 grams of copper alloy providing increased durability, scratch resistance and unique orange-gold coloring.
+The gold Krugerrand has a thickness of 2.74 mm thick, a diameter of 32.6 mm and a fineness of .9167.

-Give us a call...give our service a try...and compare our prices.
-You'll see why Monex has been America's trusted name in coin and bullion trading...for more than 50 years.
+Contact us and discover why Monex has been a trusted name in coin and bullion trading for more than 50 years.